JAC Condos – MOVE IN January 2024/From the $449,990

 - Public transit at the doorstep

-- Step to the Ryerson University, 10 Minutes to the University of Toronto.
+- 10 Minutes to the University of Toronto.

 Jac is a completely new kind of condominium lifestyle with tons of personality.
 Iconic on the outside, incredible on the inside.
 A vivid lifestyle, offering never before imagined amenities that will redefine authentic downtown living.

 Jac Condos stands a few minutes away from:

 – Ryerson University

 – Yonge and Dundas Square